M0nizar/xml_tps/td6/homwork.md

     modify
       replace value of $v/@serie with "Astérix et Obélix"
 ```
+> * explanation :
+>    * group albums with value of serie = "asterix", looping them and change the value of the attribute by other value.
 17. Remove all albums from the "Tintin" series published before 1950 :
 ```xq
   let $old := doc("albums.xml")//album[@serie="Tintin" and xs:int($album/date/annee) < 1950]